illustrofia/incubator/architecture/todo/system-design-document.md

 - **Passwords:** Store passwords securely by hashing.
 - **Input Validation:** Prevent SQL injection and XSS attacks through rigorous input validation.
 - **HTTPS:** Encrypt data in transit using HTTPS.

-## Scalability and Performance

-- **Stateless Design:** Facilitates scaling by keeping the backend stateless.
-- **Database Indexing:** Improve search speeds with database indexing on frequently queried fields.
-- **Caching:** Reduce database load through effective caching of frequently accessed data.

-## Testing

-- **Unit Tests:** For testing individual components and functions.
-- **Integration Tests:** To test interactions between different parts of the application, such as API endpoints and the database.
-- **End-to-End Tests:** Simulate user interactions with the frontend to ensure the system operates as intended from the user's perspective.